floriqn/floriqn/README.md

 </p>

 <p align=center>
-  Junior developer, graduated in 2020 🏫
+  Junior developer, graduated in 2020 🏫 Familiar with php and Symfony framework, I also use JavaScript, TypeScript for Angular.
 </p>